Non-Stationary Functional Bilevel Optimization: Preliminaries

 \subsection{Functional Bilevel Optimization}

-Functional Bilevel Optimization (FBO) represents a paradigm shift from traditional parameter-centric approaches to a function-space perspective for bilevel optimization problems.
-This framework, introduced by \citet{petrulionyte2024functional}, effectively addresses the ambiguity challenges that emerge when employing deep neural networks in bilevel optimization settings.
-The functional perspective provides a theoretical framework that accurately describes the actual techniques used by machine learning practitioners.

-Building upon this foundation, we first describe how FBO can be effectively used to compute the hypergradient for the non-stationary bilevel problem introduced in the previous section.
+Here we describe how Functional Bilevel Optimization (FBO) can be effectively used to compute the hypergradient for the non-stationary bilevel problem introduced in the previous section.
 The non-stationary functional bilevel problem (\ref{def:FBO}) involves an optimal prediction function $\innerpred^\star_{t,\outvar}$ for each value of the outer-level parameter $\outvar$.
 Solving \ref{def:FBO} by using a first-order method then requires characterizing the implicit dependence of $\innerpred^\star_{t,\outvar}$ on the outer-level parameter~$\outvar$ to evaluate the hypergradient $\outgradt$ in~$\Real^d$.
 Using functional implicit differentiation and the adjoint sensitivity method from \citet{petrulionyte2024functional}, under differentiability and standard optimization assumptions detailed in \cref{appx:SmoothFBO_assumptions}, the functional hypergradient $\outgradt$ is given by:

 with $\adjoint^{\star}_{t,\outvar}:=- \Hessian_{\outvar}^{-1} d_{\outvar}$ an element of $\Hcal$ that minimizes the quadratic objective:

 FBO is a class of practical algorithms designed to estimate the functional hypergradient $\outgradt(\outvar)$ in the stationary context.
 Our goal is to generalize this class of algorithms to non-stationary environments when both the outer and inner losses are expectations on time-varying probability distributions.